cloudedbats/cloudedbats/README.md

 Book: "Hands-On Machine Learning with Scikit-Learn and TensorFlow" by Aurelien Geron.

 Courses: There are many available at https://www.coursera.org/ (but so far I have only followed the shorter ones embedded in "gcp-data-machine-learning" mentioned below.)

+#### What's happening right now:

+Updated 2018-03-18: I'm still reading and trying to learn.
+AI, Artificial Intelligence, like Machine/Deep Learning is a kit of extremely powerful tools to be used.
+But we still need a lot of HI, Human Intelligence, to use it in the right way, and garbage in will produce garbage out, as always.

 ### 8. Storage and processing in the cloud